For the official scientific view on climate change see IPCC

 Examples of Recent Severe Weather Events

-According to the National Oceanic and Atmospheric Administration (NOAA), 2011 made new weather records.
+Global reinsurer Munich RE claimed that natural disaster losses for the first 9 months of 2011 totalled $310 billion, and according to the National Oceanic and Atmospheric Administration (NOAA), 2011 made new weather records.
 NOAA announced that there were 12 different weather disasters (see time series chart) that each cost more than $1 billion at the time of the event.
 The previous record was nine in 2008.
 Such events included blizzards, wildfires and tornadoes.
 NOAA claim that the US has sustained 134 weather or climate disasters since 1980 where overall damages reached or exceeded $1 billion (including CPI adjustment to 2012).
 Scientists blame 'an unlucky combination of global warming and freak chance'!
 Using NOAA data some note that during the 1980's the US averaged just 1 billion dollar disaster per year, increasing to 3.8 per year in the 1990's, increasing to 4.6 per year in the next decade.